openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-universal-attribute-bindcontentcover.md

 # Full-Screen Modal Transition

-The `bindContentCover` property can be used to bind a full-screen modal page to a component.
-Transition effects can be displayed during component insertion and deletion by setting the `ModalTransition` parameters.
+The `bindContentCover` property allows components to be bound to a full-screen modal page.
+Transition effects can be displayed during component insertion and removal by configuring the `ModalTransition` parameter.

 > **Note:**
 >